General information and tips for prospective fellowship applicants

 • Must be pursuing or enrolled in a mechanical engineering baccalaureate or graduate program

-• Selected on the basis of leadership, scholastic ability, and potential contribution to the mechanical engineering or broader engineering profession
+• Selected based on leadership, scholastic ability, and potential contribution to the mechanical engineering or broader engineering profession

 • Must be a member of both ASME and oSTEM